 - 1. The terms of reference of GPC are set out at regulations 3.5-3.6 of Council Regulations 15 of 2002.
 The delegations set out below are additional to the responsibilities conferred upon GPC within that legislation.
 Council delegates to GPC the following: - 1.1 authority for appointing Council representatives to committees, boards of management etc. In turn, the committee has agreed that certain of the appointments which would ordinarily fall to it to decide under the delegated powers under this heading should be delegated to divisional boards or other committees.
 Details of such appointing arrangements are available from the secretary on request; - 1.2 authority to approve matters relating to Kellogg College, St Cross College and Reuben College, including the annual reports, save for changes in by-laws and the terms and conditions of appointments of Fellows, Professorial Fellows and officers which currently require the approval of Council, on the understanding that the General Purposes Committee will bring forward to Council any matters which give rise to concern; - 1.3 authority to receive six-monthly reports from the University's subsidiary companies, monitor their performance and periodically review the procedures for the governance and oversight of the subsidiary companies.
-Council will retain responsibility for the establishment of new subsidiary companies, advised by General Purposes Committee;

-- 1.4 authority to receive the annual report from Council's Trusts Management Board; and - 1.5 authority to approve additions to electoral boards above the nine permitted in the regulations; - 1.6 authority to approve the annual statement on slavery and human trafficking made under the Modern Slavery Act 2015; - 1.7 authority to receive and note on behalf of Council the annual report on the Van Houten Fund; - 1.8 authority to receive the Proctors Complaints Report, on the understanding that GPC will bring forward to Council any matters which give rise to concern.
+Council will retain responsibility for the establishment of new subsidiary companies, advised by General Purposes Committee; - 1.4 authority to consider the review of the annual reports of the recognised independent centres produced by the Joint Committee for the Recognised Independent Centres and the quinquennial review of each centre.
+The General Purposes Committee will bring forward to Council any matters which give rise to concern and make recommendations as appropriate; - 1.5 authority to receive the annual report from Council's Trusts Management Board; and - 1.6 authority to approve additions to electoral boards above the nine permitted in the regulations; - 1.7 authority to approve the annual statement on slavery and human trafficking made under the Modern Slavery Act 2015; - 1.8 authority to receive and note on behalf of Council the annual report on the Van Houten Fund; - 1.9 authority to receive the Proctors Complaints Report, on the understanding that GPC will bring forward to Council any matters which give rise to concern.